eishiya/tiled-scripts/README.md

 Brief descriptions of the scripts in this repo:

+### Large Tile Stamp Tool
+Draws large tiles spaced out so they don't overlap each other.
+Right-click to sample tiles.

 ### Move Tiles Tool
 Allows you to move selected tiles by dragging them instead of cut+pasting, similar to image editors' Move tools.
 Hold shift when starting to move to copy instead of cut.
 Also allows nudging with the keyboard.
 Click to commit the move.